Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/5-plans-plots.md

 "Yeah.
 There’s only two.
 We need someone who can call a Conclave."

 *That* surprised Genshi.
 Even he wasn’t prepared to suggest so drastic an action; the last Conclave was called nearly four hundred years prior with the advent of nuclear weapons.
-But he thought on the problem…and Daar was right.
+But he thought on the problem... and Daar was right.
 What they were contemplating was that kind of serious.

 "And Mother-Supreme Yulna is right out, meaning we must convince Champion Loomi.
-And Loomi is…notoriously difficult to move on any topic."
+And Loomi is... notoriously difficult to move on any topic."

 Daar grumbled irritably, "Yeah, you’re right like *usual.* I’m just worried on how we’d hafta do it.
 I don’t like where my mind is goin.’"